manbeardave/sample_es_app/README.md

     - Run in separate terminal window and then access at localhost:9100 within browser

 ## Quickstart

   `bundle install`

   `rspec`

-  Assuming you have elasticsearch installed, this will run a simple test suite at localhost:9200 standing up and tearing down a small elasticsearch cluster and fire off 3 sample queries - one geo_shape, two geo_point.
+  Assuming you have elasticsearch, Ruby, and Rails installed, this will run a simple test suite at localhost:9200 standing up and tearing down a small elasticsearch cluster and fire off 3 sample queries - one geo_shape, two geo_point.

 ## Usage